 Even in 2017, celebs have still not learned that they don't have to tweet every single thought.
 Whether they were drunk tweeting or cursing at an Internet troll, these famous people need to either hire a PR person to clean up their mistakes or just delete their Twitter accounts.
 It's definitely not good publicity for a celebrity when the whole world has seen your racist, ignorant, and disrespectful tweets.

 Featuring the most offensive and controversial tweets from celebrities and companies, this list has all the biggest Twitter fails of 2017.
 If you think the quickly-deleted tweet is hilarious, shocking, or even vulgar, vote it up.
-Let us know in the comments if this list is missing any controversial tweets of this year.
+If this list leaves you wanting more, see what controversial tweets were deleted in 2019.

 From August 11-13, 2017, white supremecists gathered in Charlottesville, VA, to protest the removal of a statue of Confederate leader Robert E. Lee.
 Counterprotestors showed up as well, and soon violence erupted.
 Twenty-year-old James Alex Fields, Jr. rammed his car into a group of counterprotestors, injuring 19 people and killing 32-year-old Heather Heyer.